BGU-CS-VIL/dpmmpython/README.md

 This package is a Python wrapper for the [DPMMSubClusters.jl](https://github.com/BGU-CS-VIL/DPMMSubClusters.jl) Julia package and for the [DPMMSubClusters_GPU](https://github.com/BGU-CS-VIL/DPMMSubClusters_GPU) CUDA/C++ package.<br>

+The package is useful for fitting, in a scalable way, a mixture model with an unknown number of components.
+We currently support either Multinomial or Gaussian components, but additional types of components can be easily added, as long as they belong to an exponential family.

 ### Motivation

 Working on a subset of 100K images from ImageNet, containing 79 classes, we have created embeddings using [SWAV](https://github.com/facebookresearch/swav), and reduced the dimension to 128 using PCA.
 We have compared our method with the popular scikit-learn [GMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) and [DPGMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.BayesianGaussianMixture.html) with the following results: